 Keeping quality child care within reach of all families is a core Kids Co. value, and we work to provide options that enable families to secure the care they need for their children.

-If you need help paying for child care, there are four tuition assistance programs available to you:
+If you need help paying for child care, there are three tuition assistance programs available to you:

 If you live in the Seattle City limits and are not eligible to receive WCCC subsidies, apply for the City of Seattle Child Care Assistance Program (CCAP) to determine eligibility to receive child care subsidies from the City of Seattle.

-IMPORTANT: Kids Co. requires that families apply for Working Connection support (a comprehensive Washington State program that bundles several assistance programs into one application process), the City of Seattle Child Care Assistance Program prior to applying for a Kids Co. scholarship.
+IMPORTANT: Kids Co. requires that families apply for Working Connection support (a comprehensive Washington State program that bundles several assistance programs into one application process) and the City of Seattle Child Care Assistance Program prior to applying for a Kids Co. scholarship.

 Apply for a Kids Co.
 Scholarship.